top of page

 • Difficulty following conversations in noisy settings

-These could be early signs of hearing impairment that require immediate attention.
+These signs may indicate hearing impairment requiring immediate attention.

 Supporting Children’s Development Starts with Hearing

-Timely detection allows for early access to hearing aids, speech therapy, and school accommodations.
-By working together, GPs and audiologists can ensure that every child receives the support they need to thrive.
+Timely detection enables early access to hearing aids, speech therapy, and necessary school accommodations.
+Working together, GPs and audiologists can ensure that every child receives the support they need to thrive.
+Regular assessments are essential so that any issues are caught early.

 Book a Paediatric Hearing Assessment Today